The Best Fall Drink Pumpkin Hot Chocolate

 When I add a splash of liqueur, this becomes the perfect drink for the occasions below — cozy, a little indulgent, and made for entertaining.

 Warm, spiked, and easy to pour from a thermos, it’s a cozy upgrade to the usual cold tailgate drinks.
+Above all, it keeps everyone toasty in the stands.

 At a dinner party